status-im/bigbrother-specs/data_sync/README.md

 # Data Sync

 The data sync protocol defines the protocol with which clients interact.
 It interacts directly with the secure transport layer.

+Currently there is a spec for [minimally viable data synchronization](./mvds.md), which features certain guarantees required.

 @todo: Do nodes chose what they want to sync?